 “That’s because we use expensive Delrin bushings.
 Delrin resists abrasion and impacts, has high stiffness and tensile strength, high fatigue endurance, mechanical resilience, wear resistance, and is not affected by temperature or humidity.
 It also has excellent insulating characteristics, which helps it absorb road and engine vibrations.
 It will not rattle or cause rpm resonation like the “roller blade” bearings found in short shifters.”

-In conclusion I believe there was no real “upgrade” from my FLP shifter to the hybrid.
+In conclusion I believe there was no real “upgrade” from my FLP shifter to the Hybrid.
 If you just had a basic short shifter previously or a stock one, either one of these would be a great upgrade.
-The punk rock side of me might still prefer the FLP shifter simply because there isn’t the popular fanboy hype behind it like the hybrid one.
+The punk rock side of me might still prefer the FLP shifter simply because there isn’t the popular fanboy hype behind it like the Hybrid one.
 In the back of my mind, I still feel that only having two holes to bolt it down since I have a SOHC makes it inferior, like maybe it feels better on a B series.
 I’m just disappointed that they wouldn’t engineer it the same for both B/D series.
-Let me just be clear that there isn’t anything wrong with the Hybrid shifter and if you have one already then, I’m sure you’ll be fine.
+Let me just be clear that there isn’t anything wrong with the Hybrid shifter and if you have one already then I’m sure you’ll be fine.
 The only reason I bought it was because I was hearing so much hype about it that I was thinking I was missing out, but in reality, it was just hype.
 Yes, the Hybrid one works great, but so did my FLP shifter.
-IMO if you don’t have a FLP or Hybrid shifter then you are truly missing out. they both are engineered far beyond what any old school style shifter was, and both will drastically improve the shifting experience of your car.
+IMO if you don’t have a FLP or Hybrid shifter then you are truly missing out.
+They both are engineered far beyond what any old-school style shifter was, and both will drastically improve the shifting experience of your car.

 I’m sorry if my review is a little disappointing because of its lack of black and white results.
 Maybe it’s even a little vague.
 The main points I was trying to cover in this review were:

-• Don’t blindly follow, and question everything.
+- Don’t blindly follow, and question everything.

-• Don’t always believe the hype
+- Don’t always believe the hype

-• The FLP shifter is still amazing
+- The FLP shifter is still amazing

-• The hybrid shifter is a radical new way of engineering, and feels totally different than any other shifter out there.
+- The hybrid shifter is a radical new way of engineering, and feels totally different than any other shifter out there.
 But different doesn’t always translate into better.

-• The Hybrid shifter does work good, but I’m still adjusting to the strange feeling you get from it.
+- The Hybrid shifter does work good, but I’m still adjusting to the strange feeling you get from it.

-• There are some flaws to the Hybrid, noise and vibrations
+- There are some flaws to the Hybrid, noise and vibrations

-• I’m very disappointed that I wasn’t able to utilize all three mounting holes.
+- I’m very disappointed that I wasn’t able to utilize all three mounting holes.

 The Hybrid is a worthwhile upgrade, and the “feel” of it makes your car feel like it is a race car.
-However, I am uncertain of the long-term effects of it on your transmission and its life span, but I am certain that we will never really know either.
+However, I am uncertain of the long-term effects of it on your transmission and its lifespan, but I am certain that we will never really know either.
 There are just too many variables that could cause premature failure of the transmission, and it would be tough to pin it specifically to a shifter.
 Rest assured though that I will be paying close attention to how my transmission feels and if I feel like the Hybrid one is wearing out the trans faster then I’ll be switching it back out.
-Again, I am sorry for the inconclusiveness of tis review.
-But hopefully I was able to at least shed some light on a few things about this shifter, help you see the ways that “influencers” make us believe what is good without having any prior knowledge or education, or maybe even convince you to keep your FLP instead of upgrading to the Hybrid.
+Again, I am sorry for the inconclusiveness of this review.
+But hopefully, I was able to at least shed some light on a few things about this shifter, help you see the ways that “influencers” make us believe what is good without having any prior knowledge or education, or maybe even convince you to keep your FLP instead of upgrading to the Hybrid.

 Now let’s go on to HOW TO install this bad boy.